Rendering Rendition

 But detention is different from torture.
 Torture destroys the moral fiber of the practitioners and ennobles and martyrs the victims.
 I am convinced that its wide spread use by the French during their Algerian 'troubles' was corrosive to their professional army and would have led to a post-World War II Fascism, but for the intervention of Charles de Gaulle.

 Potentially it can take a similar toll upon our democracy.
 And here is the crux of the import of this movie and its premise.
-If it weren't for the fact that Busheney exploited 9-11 to the hilt, and exercised a dogmatic contempt for the constitutionally derived rule of law and human rights, there would have been no reason for this film
+If it weren't for the fact that Busheney exploited 9-11 to the hilt, and exercised a dogmatic contempt for the constitutionally derived rule of law and human rights, there would have been no reason for this film.

 Moreover, torture does not create actionable intelligence; rather, it mobilizes and motivates enemies.
 Both the U.S. Army's Counterinsurgency (COIN) Manual and the 2006 National Intelligence Estimate (NIE) state that progress in asymmetrical warfare lies in reducing the replenishment of enemies, by dividing the terrorist from the mainstream Muslim audiences in play.
 Torture recruits terrorists.
+Only indiscriminate bombing, in my opinion, is more effective in replenishing the ranks of our enemies.

 In a healthy America, there should be a widespread outrage against both of these dysfunctional and self-defeating policies.
 Films like Rendition should be filling seats in theaters and emptying out shelves in video stores.